406th Air Expeditionary Wing: 406th Fighter-Bomber Wing

 On 10 July 1952, the 123d Fighter-Bomber Wing at RAF Manston, England was released from federal service and returned to the Kentucky Air National Guard, while its personnel and equipment were transferred to the newly activated 406th Fighter-Bomber Wing.
-The fighter squadrons being replaced by the 512th, 513th and 514th respectively, the F-84G Thunderjets and support aircraft of the ANG were assigned to the 406th Fighter-Bomber Group.
+The fighter squadrons were replaced by the 512th, 513th and 514th respectively, and the Republic F-84G Thunderjets and support aircraft of the ANG were assigned to the 406th Fighter-Bomber Group.
 The 406th FBW commanded the functions of both the support groups as well as the flying combat 406th FBG.
 The few National Guardsmen still with the wing departed and the last were released from active duty on 9 July, although a few reserve officers remained on active duty for an additional six to twelve months.

-On 1 May 1956, when 406th FIW converted to Tri-Deputate organization, assigning operational squadrons directly to the wing.
+On 1 April 1954 the wing became a Fighter-Interceptor Wing.
+On 1 May 1956, it converted to the dual deputy organization, assigning operational squadrons directly to the wing.
 The 406th Fighter-Bomber Group was inactivated.
-In June 1956 F-86D Sabre interceptors arrived from CONUS to equip the 87th Fighter-Interceptor Squadron which was transferred to the 406th from the 81st FBW assigned to RAF Shepherds Grove.
-The 87th FIS, however, physically remained at Shepherds Grove, but was under the organizational command of the 406th at Manston.
+In June 1956 North American F-86D Sabre interceptors arrived from CONUS to equip the 87th Fighter-Interceptor Squadron which was transferred to the 406th from the 81st FBW assigned to RAF Shepherds Grove.
+The 87th FIS, however, physically remained at Shepherds Grove, but was under the command of the 406th FIW at Manston.
 In September 1955, the 87th was redesignated the 512th FIS.

-In May 1958, the 406th was inactivated in place, with its three air defense squadrons being assigned to continental Europe under the 86th Air Division (Defense) at Ramstein Air Base West Germany.
+In May 1958, the 406th was inactivated.
+Its three air defense squadrons were reassigned to continental Europe under the 86th Air Division (Defense) at Ramstein Air Base West Germany.
 The squadrons were transferred to the following bases: